COMP90082-2024-SM1/LP-Koala/src/back-end/README.md

 Secondly, open a terminal under "back-end" directory and type in `npm install` to install any packages listed in package.json.

 Thirdly, run `npm start` to run backend application.

+For the development team, run `npm start:dev` to activate nodemon functionality.